 If you have viewed this educational webinar, training or tutorial on Knowledge Pathway and would like to apply for continuing education credits with your certifying organization, please download the form to assist you in adding self-reported educational credits to your transcript.Apply for self-reported educational credits

 There are a number of options available when the histologist is required to produce sections from bone or other calcified specimens.
-In choosing a technique and processing method consideration must be given to the type of investigation being carried out.
-For example if a metabolic bone disease is being investigated and it is necessary to differentiate mineralized bone from osteoid, or if morphometric measurements are required, it may be necessary to retain and demonstrate the mineral content by producing sections of “un-decalcified” bone.
-As mineralized bone is such a hard material there are a limited range of techniques available to produce sections from it.
-After fixation it can be directly sawn into thin wafers and then ground using abrasive surfaces to produce thin “ground” sections (see Figure 1).
-It is also possible to prepare bone specimens by infiltrating them with acrylic or epoxy resins which, when polymerized, have a hardness equivalent to that of mineralized bone.
+In choosing a technique and processing method, consideration must be given to the type of investigation being carried out.
+For example, if a metabolic bone disease is being investigated and it is necessary to differentiate mineralized bone from osteoid, or if morphometric measurements are required, it may be necessary to retain and demonstrate the mineral content by producing sections of undecalcified bone.
+As mineralized bone is such a hard material, there is a limited range of techniques available to produce sections from it.
+After fixation, it can be directly sawed into thin wafers and then ground using abrasive surfaces to produce thin “ground” sections (see Figure 1).
+It is also possible to prepare bone specimens by infiltrating them with acrylic or epoxy resins, which when polymerized, have a hardness equivalent to that of mineralized bone.
 You can then produce ground sections from the infiltrated specimens or section them directly using a heavy-duty microtome (such as the Leica SM2500) and a tungsten-carbide or diamond knife (see Figure 2).
 Frozen sections of mineralized cancellous bone are another possibility.1-3

 The decalcification procedure is relatively straightforward and is extensively discussed in standard texts of histological technique.
 1-3 If high quality results are to be obtained however, some points are worthy of emphasis.